markahrens/mytungsten/src/content/blog/2012/album-of-the-year-2012-bleepcom-high-quality-music-and-media-buy-mp3-wav-flac-vinyl-cds.md

 ---

-<p>I can pretty much assure you that at least one or two of these will be on my list.</p>
+I can pretty much assure you that at least one or two of these will be on my list.